sleepydragoon/ENC4265/manual.md

 <img align=center width="100%" height="100%" src="manualimages/editingtools.jpg">
 *Figure H: Editing tool bar*

+From left to right:

-1 - Gallery: Tap to go back to the Gallery
+- Gallery: Tap to go back to the Gallery

-2 - Actions: Opens the action menu where you can add files, adjust the canvas, share your project, and export time-lapse replay
+- Actions: Opens the action menu where you can add files, adjust the canvas, share your project, and export time-lapse replay

-3 - Adjustments: Opens the adjustments menu where you can adjust colors and visual effects
+- Adjustments: Opens the adjustments menu where you can adjust colors and visual effects

-4 - Selections: Use the selection tool to isolate and select specific sections of your artwork
+- Selections: Use the selection tool to isolate and select specific sections of your artwork

-5 - Transform: Use the transform tool to resize and shape your layers or selection.
+- Transform: Use the transform tool to resize and shape your layers or selection.

 # Brushes & Tools